rainbojack1/GifTastic/README.md

 # GifTastic

+This project pulls up related gifs for each person listed on the buttons.
+This project is useful in learning how to use API calls.
+To make your own version of this project you first need to obtain an API key from [Giphy API](https://developers.giphy.com/).

+### Rundown of project
+A set of buttons is created for each element in the hardcoded athlete array.
+When a user clicks on a button an ajax call to Giphy is made and the page displays 10 still gifs relating to the athlete on the button. when a user clicks on one of the still gifs it then becomes animated.
+The animated gif goes back still if clicked again.
+The user also has the option of adding a new button by using the search field to the right.

 ### Instructions

 1. Before you can make any part of your site work, you need to create an array of strings, each one related to a topic that interests you.
 Save it to a variable called `topics`.